 Brainfuse HelpNow: Get live, on-demand homework help from professional tutors, expert feedback on writing, exam preparation resources, and learning support at school and beyond.
 Support is available in English and French.
 For more details, check out our virtual BrainFuse tour.

 Kanopy: A vast library of documentary films and TV episodes to help with understanding a wide variety of topics.
-For Kindergarten to grade 6, find a number of documentaries on History, Science & Languages in Kanopy Kids.
-For intermediate and senior grades, find more than 6,000 documentaries, films about the Arts, Global Studies & Languages, Health, Science, Social Sciences and even Instructional lessons for K-12.
+For Kindergarten to grade six (6), find a number of documentaries on history, science, and languages in Kanopy Kids.
+For intermediate and senior grades, find more than 6,000 documentaries, films about the arts, global studies and languages, health, science, social sciences and even instructional lessons for grades K-12.